southworks/amazon-lex-happybirthday-bamboohr-slack-bot/README.md

 # Amazon-Lex-Happy-Birthday-Bot

-This project aims to show you how to use AWS services to implement a proactive HappyBirthdayBot, integrating Amazon Lex as a conversational interface, Slack as a messaging channel, and BambooHR as a source of birthday dates.
+This project aims to show you how to use AWS services to implement a proactive HappyBirthdayBot, integrating Amazon Lex as a conversational interface, Slack as a messaging channel, and BambooHR as a source of birthdates.

 Before start, these are some concept you might familiar with